wpcampus/wpcampus-notifications-plugin/README.md

 * Be sure to add the mustache template.
 The mustache template for each of our websites exists in its own theme:
   * [WPCampus 2017 theme](https://github.com/wpcampus/wpcampus-2017-theme/blob/master/partials/notifications.html)
   * [WPCampus Online theme](https://github.com/wpcampus/wpcampus-online-theme/blob/master/partials/notifications.html)

+## Disclaimer

+This repo is shared for educational purposes.
+Feel free to explore, copy, submit fixes, and share the code.

+**However, please respect that the WPCampus branding and design are intended solely for the WPCampus organization.**